CLI

 Sign in with the token

-Set the token as the BURON_TOKEN environment variable, and the CLI will use it instead of trying to open a browser.
-From your CI job:
+Set the token as the BURON_TOKEN environment variable, and the CLI uses it instead of trying to open a browser:

-Once it's set, every buron command in that job runs as your team.
+Once it's set, every buron command in that job runs against your team.

 A workflow you can copy